DoliCloud/DoliMed/CONTRIBUTING.md

 #### Issuenum
 If your commit fixes a referenced bug or feature request.

-In the form of a # followed by the GitHub issue number.
+In the form of a # followed by the GitHub issue number, just after the keyword.
+Example: FIX #12345

 #### Desc
 A short description of the commit content.